yujunhuang0316/DATASCI-209_flask_template/README.md

 `
 12. Be sure to bookmark your flask app's URL so you can find it without using the Digital Ocean web UI.

+13. if you need additional assistance deploying your flask app to DIgital Ocean's App Platform:

+  * See [How To Deploy a Flask App Using Gunicorn to App Platform](https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-app-using-gunicorn-to-app-platform) for an overview of how their flask app hosting works.
+  * Point your browser at Digital Ocean's [Support page](https://cloud.digitalocean.com/account/support) and create a support request using the 'Create a ticket' link.